OmniSharp/omnisharp-vim/README.md

 \}
 ```

-In order to find out what OmniSharp-roslyn calls a particular element, there is a "debugging" option available, `g:OmniSharp_highlight_debug`.
-When this is set to `1`, text properties are added to **all** symbols of the document.
-The text properties are not highlighted so this has no visible effect, but when this mode is enabled, command `:OmniSharpHighlightEchoKind` will echo the OmniSharp-rolsyn "kind" of the symbol under the cursor.
+In order to find out what OmniSharp-roslyn calls a particular element, use command `:OmniSharpHighlightEchoKind` to echo the OmniSharp-rolsyn "kind" of the symbol under the cursor.

 **Note:** Text property highlighting is only available when using the stdio server, not for HTTP server usage.